THE CHAMBER MUSIC FESTIVAL OF LEXINGTON IS A 10-DAY MUSIC FESTIVAL IN THE HEART OF THE FAMED BLUEGRASS REGION OF KENTUCKY.

 The Chamber Music Festival of Lexington was founded in 2007 by arts patrons Charlie Stone and Charles Thompson, and Nathan Cole, Los Angeles Philharmonic First Associate Concertmaster (and Lexington native).
 The Festival brought some the best artists from around the country to Lexington to play a weekend of concerts in the beautiful Fasig-Tipton Pavilion.
 The Festival, now in its 10th season, spans 10 days of programming, hosts an innovative Ensemble-in-Residence program, and commissions a new work annually.

 In 2008, the Festival established a Composer-in-Residence program that commissioned a new work for the Festival each year.
-In 2010, the program evolved in a joint commissioning program with the Lexington Philharmonic, with the help of the Saykaly-Garbulinska Foundation.
-The 2016 Composer-in-Residence was the award-winning Avner Dorman.
-Check back for news about the 2017 Composer-in-Residence!
+Learn more about Matt Ulery, CMFL's 2017 Composer-in-Residence!

 The Chamber Music Festival of Lexington has an established tradition of selecting an area artist to create a work of visual art which becomes the icon for the entire festival year.
 The festival sees this as a way of calling attention to another important component of the Lexington arts community.
-The work is displayed around town during the late spring and summer and is moved to the Fasig-Tipton Pavilion for the concerts, where it is offered by silent auction to the highest bidder.
+The work is displayed around town during the late spring and summer and is moved to the Downtown Arts Center for the concerts.
+The work will be available for online bidding in July via Bidding for Good and will conclude in a live auction during the Art Walk on Sunday, August 27.